Category: Shinto Shrines

 Daishogun Shrine and Yokai Street

-Heading south from Kitano Tenmangu Shrine, you will find Ichijyo Yokai Street (Daishogun Shopping Street).
-It is said that the street was named “Yokai Street” based on a legend that yokai, or mourning gods, once marched along Ichijo Dori in this area.
-Except for a few yokai dolls placed here and there, the street is…
+Ichijo Yokai Street Heading south from the famous Kitano Tenmangu Shrine, you will find Ichijyo Yokai Street (Daishogun Shopping Street).
+It is said that the street was named “Yokai Street” based on a legend that yokai, or mourning gods, once marched along Ichijo Dori Street in this area.
+Except for a few yokai dolls placed…

 -